khval/chipset.library/README.md

         * Easy to debug (It’s easy to control, adjust speed, and on on.)

-        * Easy to monitor (On real CIAA/B timer you can’t read the CIA register with modifying or changing states.)
+        * Easy to monitor (On real CIAA/B timer you can’t read the CIA register without modifying or changing states, we have workaround with spy functions.)

         * Can be Upgraded. (however legacy support is way it exists.)